CustomTypeOne/LoopPatches/README.md

 * Enable the feature

 Loop will now automatically switch between Dosing Strategy of Temp Basal (less aggressive) when below that level to a Dosing Strategy of Automatic Bolus (more aggressive) when above that level.

+## (Optional) Examine Code Before Building

+In the Xcode window, left pane, you will notice the letter M appears by modified files.

+These files should be modified.
+If they are not, you did not apply the patches successfully.
+There will be indications in Xcode that the files have been modified at the lines indicated.
+Note the line numbers are all after the patch has been applied.

+1. Under the Loop folder icon (left side of Xcode pane)
+    * Loop/Managers/DoseMath.swift
+        * line 12, near 395, near 503
+    * Loop/Managers/LoopDataManager.swift
+        * near line 1599, near 1641
+    * LoopUI/Charts
+        * These 4 files contain code for the "now" marker
+        * COBChart.swift, DoseChart.swift, IOBChart.swift and PredictedGlucoseChart.swift
+1. Under the LoopKit folder icon (left side of Xcode pane)
+    * LoopKit/InsulinKit/InsulinMath.swift
+        * near line 43 and 93
+1. If you are comfortable with git command line tools and happen to type git status in the Loop folder, you will notice that `Loop.xcodeproj/project.pbxproj` has been modified.
+All the changes in that file have to do with incorporating the Settings.bundle.